 - Kaiten Zushi: Known as “sushi train” or "conveyor belt" sushi, these restaurants allow diners to select what they want as plates circulate on a conveyor belt.
 Plates are often color-coded by price.
 The first conveyor-belt sushi eatery opened in Japan in 1958.

 - Itamae: The title given to a professional sushi chef.
-Sushi chefs are respected as artists.
+Sushi chefs are respected as artists, and the craft takes decades to master.

 Main Ingredients for Sushi

-The primary component in a piece of sushi, particularly nigiri, is referred to as the neta.
+The primary component in a piece of sushi, particularly nigiri, is referred to as the gu.

 - Maguro: Tuna (many different words denote species and cuts of the tuna).

-- Toro: The fattiest part of a fish, most often tuna; it is usually the most expensive and sought-after piece.
+- Toro: The fattiest part of a fish, often from bluefin tuna; it is usually the most expensive and sought-after piece.
+Bluefin tuna populations have plunged due to unsustainable demand—avoid contributing to the problem.

 - Hamachi: Yellowtail fish